jamesacklin/pinboard-tweeter/README.md

 2. Optionally, start and activate a new virtual environment.
 This will make it harder to run on a crontab, but not impossible.
 3. Install dependencies: `pip install -r requirements.txt`
 4. Plug in your Pinboard and Twitter app API keys in `pin.py`.
 5. Run `pin.py` on a `crontab` job.
-I have mine set to run every minute, you might want to adjust that.
+I have mine set to run every 30 minutes in concert with the “age of bookmark” cutoff.